kodmunki/ku4js-webApp/README.md

 and $orderby in your find criteria?
 The $in query takes an object whose key is the property that you are interested in and an array value whose content are the values that you would like to include in the search. $orderby, on the other hand, takes an object whose key is the property that you are interested in and a numeric value or 1 or -1.
-1 for ascending ordering and -1 for descendingFor example: if you had a collection of persons and wanted to find all of the people whose first name was John, Linda or Larry and order them by their age in ascending order you could query from your model as follows:
+1 for ascending ordering and -1 for descending.
+For example: if you had a collection of persons and wanted to find all of the people whose first name was John, Linda or Larry and order them by their age in ascending order you could query from your model as follows: